GoogleChrome/web.dev/src/site/content/en/learn/forms/form/index.md

 Another option is to use `<input type="submit" value="Submit">`.

 {% Aside %}
-You can use the `enterkeyhint` attribute to change the label of the enter key for on-screen keyboards.
+You can use the `enterkeyhint` attribute to change the label of the `Enter` key for on-screen keyboards.
 This helps make it clearer for users what happens when they submit the current form.
 {% endAside %}

-The third option is to use `<input type="image" alt="Submit" src="submit.png">`, to create a graphical Submit button.
+The third option is to use `<input type="image" alt="Submit" src="submit.png">`, to create a graphical **Submit** button.
 However, now that you can create graphical buttons with CSS, it's not recommended to use `type="image"`.

 {% Aside %}